A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Numerical results

-Our second set of experiments aims to demonstrate our main message: the new shifted Laplacian method solves the elastic \eqref{eq:elasticHelm} with approximately the same performance of the standard shifted Laplacian for the acoustic equation \eqref{eq:acousitcHelm}, only with respect to the shear wavenumber instead of the lower pressure wavenumber.
-To demonstrate this we use the linear velocity and density models in Fig. \ref{fig:LinearVel}.
+Our second set of experiments aims to demonstrate one of our main messages in this work: the new shifted Laplacian method solves the elastic \eqref{eq:elasticHelm} with approximately the same performance of the standard shifted Laplacian for the acoustic equation \eqref{eq:acousitcHelm}, only with respect to the shear wavenumber instead of the lower pressure wavenumber.
+To demonstrate this we use the linear velocity and density models depicted in Fig. \ref{fig:LinearVel}.

-We use three grid-sizes, for which we solve both the acoustic and elastic equations using 10 and 15 grid-points per wavelength with respect to the shear velocity.
+We solve both the acoustic and elastic equations for three grid-sizes using 10 and 15 grid-points per wavelength with respect to the shear velocity.
 The acoustic equation is defined with the shear velocity instead of the pressure velocity.
-Both equations are solved with 3-level W cycles, and shift parameter $\alpha = 0.2$.
-The acoustic equation is solved with $W(2,2)$ cycles with weighted Jacobi as relaxation (weight of 0.8) as in \cite{JointEikFWI17}.
+Both equations are solved with 3-level W-cycles, and a shift parameter $\alpha = 0.2$.
+The acoustic equation is solved by $W(2,2)$-cycles with damped Jacobi as a smoother (with damping of 0.8) as in \cite{JointEikFWI17}.
+For the elastic equation we use full red-black Vanka as a smoother (one pre- and one post-smoothing).
 Table \ref{tab:AcousticComp} summarizes the results.
 It is clear that the performance of the shifted Laplacian in the two scenarios is comparable, even though the problems are different, and the discretization and relaxation methods are different.
-This shows that the main difficulty of the problem lies only in the indefiniteness of the linear systems to be solved.
+This shows that the ability to solve the acoustic equation is the key to solve the elastic equation.
+The main difficulty of the problem lies only in the indefiniteness of the linear systems to be solved.